 Following on from this, if you’ve got an idea that you want to turn into something tangible, the difficult part may be trying to find the relevant software or web service to help you achieve your goal.
 If this is the case, I’d recommend taking a look at a couple of sites.
 The first is Phil Bradley’s “I Want To” blog, which lists hundreds of useful web based services that let you create all manner of clever things.
 The second, Similar Sites Search, is useful if you find a website that does almost what you want it to do, but not quite.
 Type in the name of a website and it will give you a list of sites that are comparable and maybe one of those has all the functions that you need.

 So, as I have illustrated, there is some fantastic innovation happening around technology in libraries, and if your library service wants to develop something new and exciting it needn’t be expensive to do it.

 Do let us know if you like the idea of featured articles, and we always welcome feedback and comment on how we can improve!

-About Ka-MingMA Information Studies Graduate working in the library sector.
-One of the founding members of uklibchat.wordpress.com Find me @agentk23
+About Ka-MingLibrarian at a University in London and one of the founding members of uklibchat.wordpress.com Find me @agentk23